Placement Assessments

 Grounded in our convictions of personal attention and academic excellence, the placement process is designed to help assess your academic preparation and ensure that your enrollment in your first semester sets you up for success.

 In order to help you register for the right classes – courses that you are best prepared for and that advance your progress toward your degree – you may need to complete placement assessments in some of the subjects below.
-Whether you need to take assessments is based on a number of factors, so be sure to read the information below carefully.
+Whether or not you need to take assessments is based on a number of factors, so be sure to read the information below carefully.

 Completing Placement Assessments